 The preparation, implementation, enforcement, and monitoring of this or any Federal action involves the expenditure of public and private resources, which can be expressed as costs associated with the regulations.
-Costs associated with this emergency action include, but are not limited to Council costs of document preparation, meeting, and other costs; NMFS administration costs of document preparation, meetings and review, and annual law enforcement costs.
+Costs associated with this action include, but are not limited to Council costs of document preparation, meeting, and other costs; NMFS administration costs of document preparation, meeting, and annual law enforcement costs.
 A preliminary estimate is up to \$150,000 before annual law enforcement costs.

-1.6Determination of Significant Regulatory Action
+1.6 Determination of Significant Regulatory Action